dev-mdirfan/DSA-in-Python/DSA-in-Python-Goodrich-Tamassia/1-Python-Primer/README.md

 ### 1. Identifier

-- Identifiers in Python are case sensitive.
-- so temperature and Temperature are distinct names.
+- Identifiers in Python are __case-sensitive__. so temperature and Temperature are distinct names.
-- Identifier can be composed of almost any combination of letters, numerals, and underscore characters (or more general Unicode characters).
+- Identifier can be composed of almost any combination of letters, numerals, and underscore characters (or more general _Unicode_ characters).
-- The primary restriction are that an identifier cannot begin with a numeral (thus 9lives is an illegal name).
+- The primary restriction are that an identifier cannot begin with a numeral (thus __9lives__ is an __illegal__ name).
 - There are 33 specially reserved words that cannot be used as identifiers.

 **Table 1.1:** A list of the reserved words in Python.
 These names cannot be used as identifier.